turnhq/stoplight/docs/ Screening/different-levels-of-integrations.md

 * You want complete control over the background check experience for the candidates.

-Take a look on how to implement it:[API /fcra_check/form](https://turnhq.stoplight.io/docs/turn-api/TurnAPIStoplight.yml/paths/~1fcra_check~1form/post)
+Take a look on how to implement it:[ API /fcra_check/form](/docs/turn-api/b3A6MTYxMDE1OTU-fcra-check-form)

 ### Test Identities
 While testing with the API, a set of identities can be used to simulate reports with multiple background hits, specifying the following names (no matter what other information is required) a complete simulated report will be posted back to the specified webhook URL.